theGoodB0rg/CyberSec/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+CyberSec is proprietary software.
+Evaluation access is provided solely for portfolio review.
+All other rights—including copying, modifying, distributing, or running commercially—require a separate written agreement with the author.
+See the [LICENSE](LICENSE) file for the full terms and [THIRD_PARTY_NOTICES](THIRD_PARTY_NOTICES.md) for external component licenses such as SQLMap, React, Tailwind, and related tooling.

 ## 🙏 Acknowledgments